CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 ### Only if you are curious - how did we make these label masks?
 Cellpose was installed in a conda environment according to the [official instructions](https://github.com/MouseLand/cellpose?tab=readme-ov-file#installation) for installation with the GUI.
 The software was started in that conda environment using the command `cellpose`.

 Nuclear masks were made by dragging each DNA image into the GUI, selecting the 'nuclei' model with default settings, and then saving them individually as PNG using *Cmd+N* (Mac) *Ctl+N* (Windows).
-Since there were only 10 images and the hotkeys were available, this was not too painful.
+Since there were only 10 images and the hotkeys were available, this was not too time-consuming to do.

 ```{figure} ./TutorialImages/CellposeGUI.png
 :width: 700